Florida Gators swimming and diving

 The Florida Gators swimming and diving program represents the University of Florida in the aquatics sports of swimming and diving.
 The program includes separate men's and women's teams, both of which compete in Division I of the National Collegiate Athletic Association (NCAA) and the Southeastern Conference (SEC).
-The Gators host their home meets in the O'Connell Center Natatorium on the university's Gainesville, Florida campus, and are currently led by head swimming coach Anthony Nesty and diving coach Bryan Gillooly.
+The Gators host their home meets in the O'Connell Center Natatorium on the university's Gainesville, Florida campus.
+They are currently led by head swimming coach Anthony Nesty and diving coach Bryan Gillooly.
 Since Florida's swim and dive program was established in 1930, the men's team has won forty SEC team championships and two NCAA national championships.
 Since the NCAA and the SEC began sanctioning women's swimming in 1981, the Lady Gators have won seventeen SEC team championships and three national championships.

 Florida Gators Olympic medalists

 The University of Florida has been represented in every Summer Olympic Games since 1968, and the Gators swimming and diving program has produced over eighty-five athletes who have competed in the Olympics since the program was started.
 The following is a list of former Florida swimmers, divers and coaches who won a gold (32), silver (18) or bronze (14) medal in a swimming or diving event in the Summer Olympic Games: